 Successful logos are clear and simple to be more easily exempt from brand viewers.
 So I recommend that you avoid cluttering your character.
 Remember that a symbol is sending just a message, not ten different ones!

 The final proofreading and testing your decisions is the ultimate way and the most important step to finish any creative task with an incredible result.

 I advise you never to forget to test how your work sits on different objects and media, such as T-shirts, mugs or folders.
-Try to experiment with the colours on which you put it on.
+Try to experiment with the colors on which you put it on.
 Look at it as a symbol and a figure, not as a text inscription.
 Often, when I design a logo, I turn it around (like a mirror reflection) for a while, because that often helps me to notice different small errors that are difficult to see in any other way.
 Also, the viewers of the brand might have to see it this way, if a window is branded and they are on the other side if it.